No-Cook Tofu Curry in a Hurry Salad

 - Yield: 4 Servings

-No-Cook Tofu Curry in a Hurry Salad will be your dream dinner go-to, come true!
+No-Cook Tofu Curry in a Hurry Salad will be your dream dinner go-to!
 It’s nutritious, packed with energizing protein and budget-friendly.
-And it’s just a little spicey, and it’s wonderfully savory, too.
+And it’s just a little spicey, and wonderfully savory, too.
 It’s a CURRY, and it’s ready to enjoy in a hurry!
 I like to serve this with a bowl of cardamom rice and green peas or roll it into a wrap for a hearty sandwich treat!
 Press the tofu ahead of time to get this on the table super quick!
 The nutritional info is based on four generous servings, but this could efficiently feed six.
+And if you’d like to bring the fat and calorie count down, make this using my recipe for Raw Oil-Free Cashew Mayonnaise!

 - one 14 oz of extra firm organic tofu, pressed to rid of excess water - My kids bought me this one and I love it!